I love answering your questions! Here are the answers to some of the most frequent <3

 How do I start doing yoga?

 Just.. start!
 Don't be afraid of looking awkward and inflexible in a class.
 There's this presumption that everyone in a yoga class in super flexible and can do all these advanced moves and that's so far from the truth.
 There are people of all ages, all levels of experience showing up.
 Obviously start with a beginner class and feel your way through, but I feel like all-levels classes are appropriate for most.
 If you want to get started at home before venturing out to a studio, I HIGHLY suggest trying yogaglo.com.
+I've also received the recommendation from so many of you to utilize "Yoga with Adriene" on Youtube for all level classes (for free.)

 Where do you grocery shop and what are your food essentials?